stanford-causal-inference-class/stanford-causal-inference-class.github.io/README.md

-# undergrad_causal_inference_class
+# Causality, Decision Making and Data Science
-Class materials for undergraduate causal inference class
+Class materials for an undergraduate causal inference class taught by Guido Imbens and Mary Wootters (co-designed by Lea Bottmer and Jason Weitze).